sarima/Human-Activity-Recognition/README.md

 Tha same applies for subject\_test.txt, X\_test.txt and y\_test.txt which should be in a "test" directory.

-"run\_analysis.R"" will generate a tidy dataset called "tidy\_dataset.txt" in your workspace.
+"run\_analysis.R" will generate a tidy dataset called "tidy\_dataset.txt" in your workspace.

 See "CodeBook.md" for further details on variables descriptions.